hack-the-6ix/2020.hackthe6ix.com/README.md

-# Default starter for Gridsome
+# Hack the 6ix - 2020 Landing page

 This is the project you get when you run `gridsome create new-project`.